How To Clean Corian Countertops With Vinegar And Other Ways

 As the title states, warm water is absolutely essential when cleaning your Corian.

-Grab a bowl of warm water, and a dishcloth or sponge, and wipe your counters down gently.
+Grab a bowl of warm water with 1 cup of vinegar, and a dishcloth or sponge, and wipe your counters down gently.

 3. Use Ammonia-based Cleaners On Your Corian Countertops